greenspangle/LIN7077_Humanities/announcements/Weekly Lesson Topics.md

 Built-in functions:
 open()
 close()
-know about these but for now, Do_Not_Use them
+know about these, but for now, Do_Not_Use them

 ### Programming Practice #4

-## Week—6: Introducing your project
+## Week 6: Introducing your project

 * IDEs
 * Jupyter notebooks